 Professional Fees Definition

-This is a third party that charges professional fees for the provision of discrete services specified and directed by the College., They will charge VAT unless there is a clear reason for VAT not to apply.
+This is a third party that charges professional fees for the provision of discrete services specified and directed by the College.
+They will charge VAT unless there is a clear reason for VAT not to apply and there may be a requirement to obtain quotes or tenders as per the College’s Purchasing Policy.
 Their work will not meet the Frascati definition of research.
+The College reports all Professional Fees income in its own annual accounts.
 Two categories of Professional Fees are available:

 - Professional Fees Other – used when a VAT charge is expected.